-STEP 2: Invest in an ESD Blaster to reduce chances of burning out components with static discharge
+STEP 2: Invest in an ESD Blaster to reduce the chances of burning out components with static discharge

-These blasters continuously cycle ionized air into the cabinet to prevent build-up of static electricity during the blasting process and provide a near-neutral static environment.
+These blasters continuously cycle ionized air into the cabinet to prevent a build-up of static electricity during the blasting process and provide a near-neutral static environment.